azoth-lang/azoth.language.design/classes-and-structs.md

 long declarations for simple things.
 For example, all enum like types would be `const copy struct`.
 It was thus decided to change structs so that `const copy` is the default.
 To declare a non-copy struct, use the `move` keyword.
 To declare a non-const struct, use the `mut` keyword.

+## Class Inheritance

+Azoth is a complex language and I have been seeking ways to simplify it.
+It was recently suggested that it could be simplified by eliminating the ability to inherit one class from another.
+Since traits can have method implementations and property declarations and since you can implement the interface of a class, eliminating class inheritance wouldn't impose as many limitations as it would in a language like C#.

+Removing class inheritance would indeed simplify the language.
+How initializers call base initializers and the order of operations is very complex.
+It would also eliminate abstract methods and abstract classes.
+It would make classes and value types symmetric with neither supporting inheritance.

+One downside is that it would necessitate a change to how discriminated union value types are handled.
+Currently, they `closed` modifier can be applied to `struct`s and they they use the syntax/machinery of inheritance to define the case types.
+If class inheritance is removed, that functionality will be gone.
+There will still be `closed` traits and a class could be marked `closed` to limit types implementing the trait.
+But another syntax would be needed.
+It would probably end up being something like an `enum` modifier on value types along with much more restricted case declarations.
+The `enum` modifier could be supported on classes too.
+However, the functionality is less valuable on classes and adds complexity to the language, so it probably wouldn't be done.
+That would also eliminate a good shorthand syntax for cases of a closed class.

+Despite the downsides, removing class inheritance was very seriously considered.
+The language is complex and needs simplified as long as the cost isn't too high.
+However, removing it would eliminate important use cases with state hidden in a base class.
+Without it, you'd need to use composition to pick up what would otherwise have been inherited.
+This would necessitate a lot of boilerplate in the "subclasses".
+They could at least use a value type for the base class to avoid indirection.
+As an example, consider the `SemanticNode` class in the compiler that is the base class for all AST nodes.
+It contains a private parent reference which is manages through restricted `SetParent()`, `GetParent()`, and `PeekParent()` methods.
+That would not be possible without class inheritance.
+Given that Azoth is meant to empower developers and not feel restrictive, the loss of the ability to directly do that would be painful.
+Keeping class inheritance also means the elegant and flexible `closed` value types mechanism can be kept.